Sushma is very interested in completing knitting projects for charity, including these duduza dolls.

-Duduza or Comfort Doll Project
+Organizations Involved in the Duduza or Comfort Doll Project

-There are two organizations that can be helped by the duduza doll project:
+Here is an organization that can be helped by the duduza doll project:

-- CINDI – Children in Distress Network in South Africa: CINDI members use comfort dolls in their therapeutic work with bereaved children, and some give them to HIV positive children.
+- CINDI: Children in Distress Network in South Africa: CINDI members use comfort dolls in their therapeutic work with bereaved children, and some give them to HIV positive children.
 They receive dolls from all over USA and the UK.

 Some groups try and find local charities to donate the comfort dolls.
 Getting together to help those children who might never have had a doll of their own or ever received a gift in their life is a reward in itself.

 Sushma Webber (author) from New Zealand on October 27, 2014: